axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

    The rules for this list are:

    -  This list must not contain spaces
-   -  Each entry has to be a display name of a Locale
+   -  Each entry has to be either a language code (en) or a language-country code (en-US) of a Java Locale (see below)
    -  Entries are separated by comma
-   -  The process model version (PMV), containing this CMS, has to be active
+   -  The process model version (PMV) containing this CMS entry has to be active.

 -  To add a new language to Portal, what you have to do is:

-   -  Open CMS item ``/AppInfo/SupportedLanguages`` in Portal Style, then add new language for example Italian
+   -  Open CMS item ``/AppInfo/SupportedLanguages`` in Portal Style, then add the new language, for example, Italian

       |add-new-item-to-cms-language|

-   -  Add new language locale to all items, you can input either language code ``it`` or language code with country ``it-CH``.
+   -  Add the new language locale to all items.
+You can input either the language code ``it`` or the language code with country ``it-CH``.
       If you use language code with country, refer to `Java supported locales <https://www.oracle.com/java/technologies/javase/jdk11-suported-locales.html>`_ .

       |add-new-item-to-cms-language-after|

-   -  Export all CMS entries of Portal Style to excel file then add translation of new language for all CMS entries
+   -  Export all CMS entries of Portal Style to an Excel file, then add the translations for the new language for all CMS entries

       |export-cms|

-   -  Import file excel back.
+   -  Import the Excel file.
    -  Redeploy PortalStyle.